symfoni/brreg-docs/source/includes/_sdk.md

 Parameter | Type | Description
 --------- | ------- | -----------
-uuid|undefined|The personal identification number of a person, or a organization number of a company.
+uuid|String|The personal identification number of a person, or a organization number of a company.

 ### getEntityByAddress(address: string)